-As frontwoman of the critically acclaimed New York-based group San Fermin, Charlene Kaye has played network television and has toured with St. Vincent, Arctic Monkeys, alt-J and others.
-She recently released her debut solo EP Honey as —a five-song introduction to the next phase in her evolution as a songwriter and powerhousesinger.
-It earned praise from NPR, Stereogum, NYLON, Billboard and more.
+As former frontwoman of the critically acclaimed New York-based group San Fermin, KAYE (Charlene Kaye) has played network television and has toured with St. Vincent, Arctic Monkeys, alt-J, and others.
+She recently released “Closer Than This,” the first single from her upcoming album, which earned praise from Rolling Stone, NPR, FLOOD Magazine, and more.

 When I was sixteen, I secretly permed my own hair at home [PSA: NEVER DO THIS].
 My mom wouldn’t let me spend the money at a proper salon to have a professional do it — so I did it myself, thinking it couldn’t be TOO hard.
 It was an unequivocal disaster — the curls at the front were tight and rigid like Shirley Temple’s, and the curls in the back were flaccid at best.
 I had a mullet, not unlike A.C.
 Slater’s from Saved by the Bell.
 I remember throwing myself onto the tiled bathroom floor and crying in frustration.
 The $10 perm kit was tossed aside, the pretty windswept model on the box tilting her head back in a silent judgment of my DIY fail.

 Although I never would have admitted it at the time, perming my hair was just one symptom of many attempts to gloss over my “Asian-ness” in my youth.
 I had gone to elementary schools in Singapore, Hong Kong and Hawaii, all of which had significant Asian representation — but as one of the only Asians at a mostly white middle school in Arizona, I became aware of stereotypes, from the first time I was called “chink” to the time a boy tried to get my attention by yelling, “Hey, China girl!” across the hall.

 At that, I did a double take.
 Could it be that even though I was born in America and spoke perfect English I looked like I was from China?